Could you tell me a little bit about what the program's mission is and what the expectations within the program are?

 Do most students complete the program in two years?
 I'm interested in working at my current job as a data analysis research assistant while I go to school.
 Is there an option to complete the program part-time?

-All students in the MA Program in Applied Sociology are part-time.
-The vast majority of students are employed outside of the university.
+Students in the MA Program in Applied Sociology are both full and part-time.
+Many are employed outside of the university.
 Most students complete the program in two years, unless they elect to pursue the thesis option.